nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-block alert-success">

 * :bulb: **Note:**
-  If you wish to transfer only 1 file over, repeat the same steps, and replace the file you want to move, instead of the entire `data` folder
+  If you wish to transfer only 1 of the files over, repeat the same steps, and replace the file you want to move, instead of the entire `data` folder
 </div>

 **Q**: Why can I not undo the `sync` command?<br>